Why Adopt a College?

 Or consider donating to sponsor the literature for someone else to do it for you.

 With all the fancy new technological ways to reach people, isn’t it outdated and inefficient to hand out pieces of paper?
-Here is why the old-fashioned pamphlet is still a very useful tool:
+Here is why the old-fashioned booklet is still a very useful tool:

 - There are a lot of people who are not reached through any other means than leafleting.
 They do not consume much mainstream media and do not know other vegetarians.
 Getting a booklet is often, even in this day and age, the first time they really hear about the issue.